Commonwealth Games England Diversity Action Plan 2017-2022

-Our vision, mission and core values which follow are taken from our Sport England Plan submitted in April 2016 and an extract can be found on the CGE website (www.teamengland.org).
+Our vision, mission and core values which follow are taken from our Sport England Plan submitted in April 2016.
 We take pride that our values of equality, diversity and inclusion are a true expression of our daily work.

 Our team, Team England will be almost perfectly balanced on the Gold Coast with anticipated numbers of 201 male athletes and 204 female athletes.
 Across the competition programme there will be equal numbers of medals available for the first time.
 For the staff we predict a split of 130 male and 70 female across the sports.